will1410/1711training/staff-client/search.md

 The "Brief/Full Results" button has been restyled and is now called "Show all copies" or "Show local copies" depending on the circumstances.

-17.05:
+Current version:

 ![Brief/Full Results - 17.05](../.gitbook/assets/1711-240.toolbar.jpg)

-17.11:
+New version:

 ![Show all copies - 17.11](../.gitbook/assets/1711-250.toolbar.jpg)

 ![Show local copies - 17.11](../.gitbook/assets/1711-260.toolbar.jpg)

-The new button also solves a problem when some items are closed and others are opened.
+The old button also created an odd situation.
+If you clicked on the + sign to open an item and then click the "Full/Brief" button, the closed items would toggle to open and the open items would toggle to closed.

+In the new version, clicking "Show all copies" opens all copies regardless of whether they were opened or closed when the button was clicked and vice-versa.

 ### Floating Toolbar

 The toolbar in the new version will float.

-17.05:
+In the old version, once you scrolled down the screen, the toolbar disappeared.
+In the new version, the toolbar will stick to the top of the screen.

+Current version:

 ![Npn floating toolbar - 17.05](../.gitbook/assets/1711-270.toolbar.jpg)

-17.11:
+New version:

 ![Floating toolbar - 17.11](../.gitbook/assets/1711-280.toolbar.jpg)